ALL GONE!

 765

 The current 765 is another large area similar to 219.
-I look for a split.
-I expect a three way split in order to give the longest life, although the general difficulty is population distribution.
+I would split 765.
+I originally looked at a three way split in order to give the longest life, but conservation and number pooling may make a two way split effective.
 765 is mostly rural.

 812

 No area code lasts forever.
 812 was one of the original codes, the only original code left without major change in Indiana.
 This is an area with several "metro centers" and a lot of rural areas.
-Figuring out how to group the five main centers into two or three area codes should be interesting.
-Again, due to the large area I expect a split.
+Figuring out how to group the five main centers into two or three area codes is a challenge similar to the 2002 split of 219.
+Again, due to the large area I would split 812.